DigitalGrinnell/icg_web_test/README.md

 This early version of the tool uses a Firefox browser and should create screenshot .png files in the ./screenshots folder.
 I find these images to be very helpful too.

-At Grinnell, we run a daily suite of tests using a cron job on server DGDockerX, a CentOS 7 VM dedicated to running Docker.
+At Grinnell, we run a daily suite of tests using a root cron job on server DGDockerX, a CentOS 7 VM dedicated to running Docker.
 The crontab entry in our case reads like this:

 ~~~
-0 6 * * * /bin/bash -c '/usr/local/bin/docker-compose -f /home/mcfatem/Projects/Docker/icg_web_test/docker-compose.yml run icg_web_test'
+0 6 * * * /bin/bash -c 'source /home/mcfatem/Projects/Docker/icg_web_test/cron.sh'
 ~~~

 The README.md contents of weihanwang's origial webdriver-python tool appears in its original form below.